CMT Research and Support Organizations in Canada

 Apart from two CMTA chapters in Ontario (for Toronto and Southern ON), the CMTA is an entirely US-based organization, and there is nothing like it in Canada.
 Today, the most organized expression of the Canadian CMT community is thanks to accessibility advocate and Order of Canada member Linda Crabtree‘s CMT Canada group on Facebook.

-It may not be much, but that’s us.
+It may not be much, but that’s what we’ve got.

 You may not know Linda ran an international CMT newsletter for nearly two decades — mostly before the CMTA and the internet existed or had much momentum.
 (Non-electronic mail was used, but I can’t imagine Canada Post was slower in those days.)
 I think some of Linda’s old material is on her blog, which is written from a Canadian perspective of course.
 She has a lot of amazing stories, and I look forward to reading her CMT and Me autobiography, which I finally got around to ordering today as I was writing this post.